carlbeet/SHA-Analyzer/README.md

 If there are infinitely many passwords and only 2^160 unique hashes, there are guaranteed collisions.
 The SHA-1 algorithm has been broken since its inception in 1995, but it is still widely used for hashing passwords.
 The safe industry standard is SHA-256, which has no known collisions.
 However, it is still essential to use a unique salt to safely implement this algorithm. <br />

 *Attacks:* <br />
-Hackers may wish to steal passwords by finding the string that generates the hash.
+Hackers may wish to steal passwords by finding the string that generates the hash.  <br />
-a.
-Dictionary Attacks
+a. **Dictionary Attacks**  <br />
   This is the brute force method of password hacking, wherein the attacker tries every possible combination.
-It takes a lot of time and resources to run this kind of attack, but it will be successful if entries are not salted.
+It takes a lot of time and resources to run this kind of attack, but it will be successful if entries are not salted. <br />
-b.
-Rainbow Tables
+b. **Rainbow Tables**  <br />
   Time space tradeoff using reduction functions.
-Makes hash lookup much quicker through a chaining mechanism.
+Makes hash lookup much quicker through a chaining mechanism.  <br />